mmerrell/support-tracker/README.md

 (in the "before-temporal" folder) is a synchronous version,

 ## Project Files
+  - `activities.py` - Temporal Activities
+  - `base_workflow.py` - Base workflow, with activity helpers
+  - `enums.py` - a number of enumerated types, to give real values to various states other than strings
+  - `models.py` - @dataclasses
+  - `original_system.py` - The purely synchronous, original Python version
   - `README.md` - This file.
 The one you're reading.
-  - `run.demo.sh` - File for running the comparison demo
-  - `run_original.py` - Script that runs a few tickets through the original Python system
-  - `run_temporal.py` - For running tickets through the Temporal workflow from the cli
-  - `enums.py` - a number of enumerated types, to give real values to various states other than strings
-  - `original_system.py` - The purely synchronous, original Python version
-  - `activities.py` - Temporal Activities
-  - `models.py` - @dataclasses
-  - `base_workflow.py` - Base workflow, with activity helpers
-  - `workflow.py` - The main Temporal workflow
-  - `worker.py` - The Temporal worker
   - `requirements.txt` - Python dependencies.
 Namely temporal.
+  - `run_demo.sh` - File for running the comparison demo
+  - `run_temporal.py` - For running tickets through the Temporal workflow from the cli
+  - `setup.sh` - script that starts venv, installs requirements, gets system ready
   - `start_worker.sh` - script that starts the Temporal worker within a virtual env
+  - `worker.py` - The Temporal worker
+  - `workflow.py` - The main Temporal workflow

 ## Prerequisites
 - I have only tested this on a Mac ARM laptop--I would think it works on Windows, except that the python commands are bound to be different
 - Python 3.8+